L4yer/AusTV-WebDL/README.md

-# WebDL #
+# AusTV-WebDL #

-WebDL is a set of Python scripts to grab video from online Free To Air Australian channels.
+Forked from DELX-WEBDL these are a set of Python scripts to grab video from online Free To Air Australian channels.

+All channels currently work with the execption of Channel 7.

+Feel free to help out and get this working

 ## Requirements